SougataMukherjee/DSA-and-Algo/readme.md

 //Q103 add an element at a given index<br>
 ![add-array](./img/insert-in-array.png)<br>
 //Q104 First Missing Positive<br>
-//Q124 find all the leaders in the array<br>
+//Q105 find all the leaders in the array<br>
 Input: arr = [16, 17, 4, 3, 5, 2]
 Output: [17, 5, 2]<br>
-//Q125 find the Inversion Count in an array<br>
+//Q106 find the Inversion Count in an array<br>
 Input: arr[] = [2, 4, 1, 3, 5]
 Output: 3
-Explanation: The sequence 2, 4, 1, 3, 5 has three inversions (2, 1), (4, 1), (4, 3).
+Explanation: The sequence 2, 4, 1, 3, 5 has three inversions (2, 1), (4, 1), (4, 3).<br>
-//Q126 Count the number of nonzero digits in a given positive integer n that evenly divide n.
+//Q107 Count the number of nonzero digits in a given positive integer n that evenly divide n.<br>
 Input: n = 2446
-Output: 1
+Output: 1<br>
-Explanation: Here among 2, 4, 6 only 2 divides 2446 evenly while 4 and 6 do not.
+Explanation: Here among 2, 4, 6 only 2 divides 2446 evenly while 4 and 6 do not.<br>
-//Q127 find the minimum and maximum elements in the array.
+//Q108 find the minimum and maximum elements in the array.<br>
-//Q128 Find the number of times a given sorted array has been right-rotated.
+//Q109 Find the number of times a given sorted array has been right-rotated.<br>
 Input: arr = [5, 1, 2, 3, 4]
 Output: 1
 Explanation: The given array is 5 1 2 3 4.
 The original sorted array is 1 2 3 4 5.
-We can see that the array was rotated 1 times to the right.
+We can see that the array was rotated 1 times to the right.<br>
-//Q129 Rearrange a sorted array into a wave array in-place, ensuring the lexicographically smallest order.such that arr[1] >= arr[2] <= arr[3] >= arr[4] <= arr[5].....<br>
+//Q110 Rearrange a sorted array into a wave array in-place, ensuring the lexicographically smallest order.such that arr[1] >= arr[2] <= arr[3] >= arr[4] <= arr[5].....<br>
 Input: arr[] = [1, 2, 3, 4, 5]
 Output: [2, 1, 4, 3, 5]
 Explanation: Array elements after sorting it in the waveform are 2, 1, 4, 3, 5.<br>
-//Q130 Find the first repeating element in an array, returning its 1-based index.<br>
+//Q111 Find the first repeating element in an array, returning its 1-based index.<br>
 Input: arr[] = [1, 5, 3, 4, 3, 5, 6]
 Output: 2
 Explanation: 5 appears twice and its first appearance is at index 2 which is less than 3 whose first the occurring index is 3.<br>
-//Q131 Two Sum - Pair with Given Sum<br>
+//Q112 Two Sum - Pair with Given Sum<br>
 Input: arr[] = [1, 4, 45, 6, 10, 8], target = 16
 Output: true
 Explanation: arr[3] + arr[4] = 6 + 10 = 16.<br>
-//Q132 Maximum Sum of Distinct Subarrays With Length K<br>
+//Q113 Maximum Sum of Distinct Subarrays With Length K<br>
 Input: nums = [1,5,4,2,9,9,9], k = 3
 Output: 15<br>
-//Q133 Find the index of the largest element ≤ k floor in a sorted array; return -1 if none exists<br>
+//Q114 Find the index of the largest element ≤ k floor in a sorted array; return -1 if none exists<br>
 Input: arr[] = [1, 2, 8, 10, 11, 12, 19], k = 0
 Output: -1
 Explanation: No element less than 0 is found.
 So output is -1.<br>
-//Q134 Find the missing and repeating numbers in an unsorted array of integers from the range [1, n]<br>
+//Q115 Find the missing and repeating numbers in an unsorted array of integers from the range [1, n]<br>
 Input: arr[] = [2, 2]
 Output: [2, 1]
 Explanation: Repeating number is 2 and smallest positive missing number is 1.<br>
-//Q135 Find the number of inversions in an array, where an inversion is a pair (i,j) such that arr[i]>arr[j] and i<j.<br>
+//Q116 Find the number of inversions in an array, where an inversion is a pair (i,j) such that arr[i]>arr[j] and i<j.<br>
 Input: arr[] = [2, 4, 1, 3, 5]
 Output: 3
 Explanation: The sequence 2, 4, 1, 3, 5 has three inversions (2, 1), (4, 1), (4, 3).<br>
-//Q136 Maximize the sum of an n×n matrix by flipping the signs of any two adjacent elements any number of times.<br>
+//Q117 Maximize the sum of an n×n matrix by flipping the signs of any two adjacent elements any number of times.<br>
 Input: matrix = [[1,-1],[-1,1]]
 Output: 4<br>
-//Q137 Median of an Array <br>
+//Q118 Median of an Array <br>
 Input: arr[] = [90, 100, 78, 89, 67]
 Output: 89
 Explanation: After sorting the array middle element is the median <br>
-//Q138 Update each element in the array to its next smaller adjacent element; if none exists, set it to -1<br>
+//Q119 Update each element in the array to its next smaller adjacent element; if none exists, set it to -1<br>
 Input: arr[] = [4, 2, 1, 5, 3]
 Output: [2, 1, -1, 3, -1]<br>
-//Q139 Group anagrams from an array of strings while preserving their original order.<br>
+//Q120 Group anagrams from an array of strings while preserving their original order.<br>
 Input: arr[] = ["act", "god", "cat", "dog", "tac"]
 Output: [["act", "cat", "tac"], ["god", "dog"]]
 Explanation: There are 2 groups of anagrams "god", "dog" make group 1. "act", "cat", "tac" make group 2.<br>
-//Q140 Swap the k-th element from the start with the k-th element from the end in a 1-based indexed array.<br>
+//Q121 Swap the k-th element from the start with the k-th element from the end in a 1-based indexed array.<br>
 Input: arr[] = [1, 2, 3, 4, 5, 6, 7, 8], k = 3
 Output: [1, 2, 6, 4, 5, 3, 7, 8]<br>
-//Q141 Print Matrix in snake Pattern<br>
+//Q122 Print Matrix in snake Pattern<br>
 Input: N = 3, matrix[][] = [[45, 48, 54], [21, 89, 87], [70, 78, 15]]
 Output: 45 48 54 87 89 21 70 78 15 <br>
-//Q142 Count ways to N'th Stair(Order does not matter)<br>
+//Q123 Count ways to N'th Stair(Order does not matter)<br>
 Input: n = 4
 Output: 3
 Explanation: Three ways to reach at 4th stair.
 They are {1, 1, 1, 1}, {1, 1, 2}, {2, 2}.<br>
-//Q143 GCD of Array<br>
+//Q124 GCD of Array<br>
 Input: N = 3, arr[] = {2, 4, 6}
 Output: 2
 Explanation: GCD of 2,4,6 is 2.<br>
-//Q144 Find the longest palindromic substring in a given string, preferring the smallest starting index in case of ties.<br>
+//Q125 Find the longest palindromic substring in a given string, preferring the smallest starting index in case of ties.<br>
 Input: s = "aaaabbaa"
 Output: aabbaa
 Explanation: The longest palindrome string present in the given string is "aabbaa".<br>
-//Q145 Matrix Diagonal(primary+secondary) Sum<br>
+//Q126 Matrix Diagonal(primary+secondary) Sum<br>
 Input: mat = [[1,2,3],
               [4,5,6],
               [7,8,9]]
 Output: 25
 Explanation: Diagonals sum: 1 + 5 + 9 + 3 + 7 = 25<br>
-//Q146 Given a mxn matrix, count the number of squares in the matrix.<br>
+//Q127 Given a mxn matrix, count the number of squares in the matrix.<br>
 Input:
 m = 2, n = 2
 Output:
 5<br>
-//Q147 Given a non null integer matrix Grid of dimensions NxM.Calculate the sum of its elements.<br>
+//Q128 Given a non null integer matrix Grid of dimensions NxM.Calculate the sum of its elements.<br>
 Input:
 N=2,M=3
 Grid=